Emil Holub

-Emil Holub (7 October 1847 – 21 February 1902) was a physician, explorer, cartographer, and ethnographer in Africa.
-He was originally from Bohemia.
+Emil Holub (7 October 1847 – 21 February 1902) was a Czech medical doctor, explorer, cartographer and ethnographer in Africa.

 Early life

-Holub was born in Holice in eastern Bohemia (then within the Austrian Empire, now the Czech Republic), to the family of a municipal doctor.
+Holub was born on 7 October 1847, in Holice in eastern Bohemia he family of a municipal doctor.
 After studying at a German-language grammar school in Žatec (Saaz), he was admitted at Prague University where he obtained a degree as a doctor of medicine (1872).

 Expeditions in Africa

 Inspired to visit Africa by the diaries of David Livingstone, Holub travelled to Cape Town, South Africa, shortly after graduation and eventually settled in Dutoitspan near Kimberley to practise medicine.
 After eight months, Holub set out in a convoy of local hunters on a two-month experimental expedition, or "scientific safari", where he began to assemble a large natural history collection.